craftingcity/RollHighOrDie/Character Rules/Ability Scores.md

 # Strength
 Strength is a representation of a character's physical power.

-Strength is used in determining a character's Fortitude, Inventory Capacity,
+Strength is used when determining a character's Fortitude or Inventory Capacity, and during some Attack Rolls and Physical Skills.

 # Dexterity
 Dexterity is a representation of a character's physical agility and coordination.

+Dexterity is used when determining a character's Reflex, and during Initiative Checks and some

 # Constitution
 Constitution is a representation of a character's physical endurance and internal function.